libraries-fi/kirjastohakemisto/README.md

 - Node.js (for compiling modified assets)

 ## Deployment
-It is enough to clone this repository and compiled the provided assets.
+It is enough to clone this repository and compile the provided assets.
 Build environment can be installed by running *npm install* in the project root.
 After this, the build process can be executed with *npm run build*.